microsoft/fast/specs/button.md

 ### Risks and Challenges

 Prior implementations of button provide the oppertunity to create a `button` element or an `a` element.
 The `button` element is a form-associated element but the `a` element is not.
-If we expose a single component polymophic button component that can represent both a `button` and an `a` - we need to figure out how to only form-associate the `button`.
+If we expose a single polymophic button component that can represent both a `button` and an `a` - we need to figure out how to only form-associate the `button`.

 Button also supports a number of appearance options.
 Ideally these using one of these appearances does not incur the debt of the others, including recipe registrations and CSS bloat.